-Here in Southeastern Pennsylvania, we sometimes have crazy days in April when temperatures suddenly soar to 90°F. This may cause plants to ”button,” producing multiple tiny heads, or “bolt,” forming curds that spread and go to seed.
+Here in southeastern Pennsylvania, we sometimes have crazy days in April when the temperature suddenly soars to 90°F. This may cause plants to ”button,” producing multiple tiny heads, or “bolt,” forming curds that spread and go to seed.

 For an early summer harvest, Rodale’s Ultimate Encyclopedia of Organic Gardening recommends starting seeds indoors in peat pots about four to six weeks before the last expected frost date.

 Sow seeds half an inch deep in biodegradable pots.
 This way, you can transplant entire pots instead of unearthed seedlings, and avoid root damage.
 Be sure to use sanitary tools and supplies to avoid exposing your germinating seeds to disease.

 You can place the pots on a 70°F warming tray and set it near the sunniest window in your home.
 Keep the soil moist, but not soggy.
 Be sure to remove the warming tray as soon as the seeds germinate, so they don’t overheat.